-This week, your baby’s putting on weight, you might be feeling forgetful and it’s time to start planning the practical elements of giving birth.
-Find out more about what your baby and body is doing and the common symptoms to look out for at 32 weeks’ pregnant.
+At thirty-two weeks pregnant, your baby is putting on weight.
+You might be feeling forgetful and it’s time to start planning the practical elements of giving birth.
+Find out more about what your baby and body is doing and the common symptoms to look out for at 32 weeks pregnant.

 How big is my baby at 32 weeks?

 Remember when your baby was the size of a tiny lime?
-Things have definitely changed now, as the big day approaches: she’s now the size of half a gallon of milk.
+Things have definitely changed now, as the big day approaches: she’s now the size of a pineapple.
 She weighs between three and a half and four pounds, and measures between 15 and 17 inches.
 It’s nearly time for her to make her big appearance!

 What’s my baby doing at 32 weeks?

 In the last few weeks of your baby’s time in your tummy, it’s all about practising for life outside of the womb.
-She’s practising those all-important skills she’ll need as a baby, from breathing and sucking to swallowing and kicking.
+They are practising those all-important skills they will need as a baby, from breathing and sucking to swallowing and kicking.

-Your baby’s more beautiful than ever, with the fat accumulating under her skin getting rid of that once-transparent look: she’s now fully opaque.
-Her digestive system is also ready to go in preparation for breastfeeding in just a few weeks’ time.
-She’s also got fully fledged toenails, fingernails and hair: gorgeous!
+Your baby’s more beautiful than ever, with the fat accumulating under her skin getting rid of that once-transparent look: they are now fully opaque.
+The digestive system is also ready to go in preparation for breastfeeding in just a few weeks’ time.
+They have fully fledged toenails, fingernails and hair: gorgeous!

-Thanks to your baby’s growth, she’s probably feeling a bit cramped in there now.
+Thanks to your baby’s growth, they are probably feeling a bit cramped in there now.
 That’s why you might feel a bit less dancing in there and a bit more tapping and squirming.
 Don’t worry though, your baby is still super-cosy, and has even reverted back to a curled-up position for maximum comfort.
-Sometime soon, she’ll also move around and get into a head-first position ready for the birth.
+Sometime soon, they’ll also move around and get into a head-first position ready for the birth.

 What is my body doing at 32 weeks?